sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/orders-overview.md

 ### Date Range Filter Button

-The dropdown button offers selecting Orders from a date range:
+The drop-down button offers selecting Orders from a date range:

 - **All** specifies Orders scheduled for any past and future date being displayed.
 - **Today** Orders are related to the current day which is calculated from the time zone in the [Profile - Preferences](/profile-preferences).